shuinoo/git-sync-container/README.md

 ```

 ## Todo List:
+- Handle initial sync vs cron sync better.
+I can should get the script to handle its own first time setup so it will always work.
 - Option to configure the 'lock file' used to wait for the initial synchronization to complete.
 - Option to keep the git repo to save on network downloads
 - Optional Force Overwriting.